ropensci/nasapower/cran-comments.md

   ## Bug fixes

     * Fixes bug with the data frame class returned by `nasapower` that could result in known issues when creating `raster` objects

+## Documentation changes

+    * Flesh out examples using `naspower` data with `raster` to create spatial objects for systems with low-RAM where the functionality may not work as expected

+    * Standardise formatting of vignette subheadings

     * Spellcheck vignette

   ## Minor changes

     * Adds citation information for JOSS paper, http://joss.theoj.org/papers/10.21105/joss.01035

     * Remove `vcr` from Suggests and Test Cases

-    * Standardise formatting of vignette subheadings

 ## Reverse dependencies